phucnguyenbao/Order_Management_System/README.md

 # The Delivery Management System

 The Delivery Management System is a comprehensive technological solution that helps businesses optimize their shipping process, from order receipt to final delivery.
-W

 ## Technology Stack
 - Front-end: ReactJS and other additional libraries provided by npm.